 Installment contracts receivable are collectible in equal monthly principal installments with various terms up to a maximum of 10 years and are secured by the related property sold from real estate held for sale.
-The receivables bear interest rates ranging from 8.00% to 16.00% per annum computed on the diminishing balance of the principal in 2022 and 2021.
+The receivables bear interest rates ranging from 8.00% to 16.00% per annum computed on the diminishing balance of the principal in 2023 and 2022.
 Titles to the sold units are transferred to the buyers only upon full payment of the contract price.

-The Group recognized interest income pertaining to its receivables amounting to $\mathbb{P}1.36$ million, $\mathbb{P}2.13$ million and $\mathbb{P}5.09$ million in 2022, 2021 and 2020, respectively.
+The Group recognized interest income pertaining to its receivables amounting to $\neq 0.83$ million, $\neq 1.36$ million and $\neq 2.13$ million in 2023, 2022 and 2021, respectively.

-The Group's allowance for expected credit losses on installment contracts receivables and accrued rent receivables amounted to P0.01 million and P0.64 million as of December 31, 2022 and 2021.
+The Group's allowance for expected credit losses on accrued rent receivables amounted to ₱0.01 million as of December 31, 2023 and 2022.

-The carrying value of the Group's installment contracts receivables and accrued rent receivables as of December 31, 2022 and 2021 follows:
+The carrying value of the Group's accrued rent receivables as of December 31, 2023 and 2022 follows: